sourcefrog/conserve/doc/format.md

 configure this.
 The filename encoding is not easily detectable.
 Linux does require that the separator `/` have the same byte value.)

+In the archive, Conserve uses "apaths" as a platform-independent path format.

-In the archive, filenames are stored as UTF-8 byte strings.
+apaths are stored as UTF-8 byte strings.
 UTF-8 filenames are stored as received from the OS with no normalization.

-Filenames are always stored as Unix-style paths separated by `/` characters.
+apaths always have `/` separators and start with a `/`.

-None of the path components can be `.`, `..`, or empty.
+None of the apath components can be `.`, `..`, or empty.

+The apath `/` within the archive is the top source directory.

 Filenames are treated as case-sensitive.